A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Abstract

 \section{Abstract}

 Indexes are useful for summarizing multivariate information into single metrics for monitoring, communicating, and decision-making.
-While most work has focused on defining new indexes for specific purposes, more attention needs to be directed towards making it possible to understand index behavior in different data conditions, and to determine how their structure affects their values and variation in values.
+While most work has focused on defining new indexes for specific purposes, more attention needs to be directed towards making it possible to understand index behavior in different data conditions, and to determine how their structure affects their values and the variability therein.
 Here we discuss a modular data pipeline recommendation to assemble indexes.
 It is universally applicable to index computation and allows investigation of index behavior as part of the development procedure.
 One can compute indexes with different parameter choices, adjust steps in the index definition by adding, removing, and swapping them to experiment with various index designs, calculate uncertainty measures, and assess indexes' robustness.
-The paper presents three examples to illustrate the pipeline framework usage: comparison of two different indexes designed to monitor the spatio-temporal distribution of drought in Queensland, Australia; the effect of dimension reduction choices on the Global Gender Gap Index (GGGI) on countries' ranking; and how to calculate bootstrap confidence intervals for the Standardized Precipitation Index (SPI).
+The paper presents three examples to illustrate the usage of the pipeline framework: comparison of two different indexes designed to monitor the spatio-temporal distribution of drought in Queensland, Australia; the effect of dimension reduction choices on the Global Gender Gap Index (GGGI) on countries' ranking; and how to calculate bootstrap confidence intervals for the Standardized Precipitation Index (SPI).
 The methods are supported by a new R package, called \texttt{tidyindex}.
+Supplemental materials for the article are available online.